 - Olive oil.
 You only need a couple of tablespoons for roasting your potatoes.
 Using less oil makes the potatoes come out super crispy and not soggy.

 - Ranch dressing.
 Use your favorite store-bought ranch.
-The main thing to note here is you want this more on the creamy side, without too much of an herby flavor.
-That's what will compliment the cajun fries the best and work well with the cheese sauce.
-I used a creamy buttermilk ranch in this recipe for voodoo fries and it was perfect.
+The main thing to note here is that you want this more on the creamy side, without too much of a herby flavor.
+That's what will complement the cajun fries the best and work well with the cheese sauce.
+I used a creamy buttermilk ranch in this recipe for voodoo fries, and it was perfect.

 - Cheese sauce.
 Yes, you could buy a store-bought cheese sauce for these Wingstop cajun fries.
-But, making your own cheese sauce is super easy.
+But making your own cheese sauce is super easy.
 And as long as you have some shredded cheddar, you likely have the other ingredients you need to make this (flour, butter, and milk).
+Using block cheese instead of pre-shredded cheese also ensures it will melt more evenly for a smoother sauce.

 There's no question that fried potatoes are delicious.
 But I dare you to try these oven-baked fries and not be blown away by how closely they resemble the real deal.
 This method for making oven-baked fries produces perfect crispy brown fries every time and slashes calories in the process.